-6. PROHIBITION OF EMPLOYMENT OF CHILDREN AND FORCED LABOUR: SECTIONS 43 - 48
+6. PROHIBITION OF EMPLOYMENT OF CHILDREN AND FORCED LABOUR : SECTIONS 43 - 48

-- 6.1 It is a criminal offence to require or permit a child to work under 15 years of age. - 6.2 Children under 18 may not be required or permitted to perform work or provide services that are inappropriate for their age or that place them at risk. - 6.3 Causing, demanding or requiring forced labour is a criminal offence.
+- 6.1 It is a criminal offence to employ a child under 15 years of age. - 6.2 Children under 18 may not be employed to do work inappropriate for their age or that places them at risk. - 6.3 Causing, demanding or requiring forced labour is a criminal offence.